FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 ![Logical Architecture](img/logical_architecture.png)

-  We can separate our code into four packages:
+We can separate our code into four main packages:
 *  The first one is authentication.
-This package manages the register, login, and permissions of the users.
+This package manages the register, login, and permissions of the different users, relying on role-based access control.
 * The second one is the conference management.
-This one gathers the creation and edition of a conference.
+This one gathers the creation and management of a conference.
-* The third one is similar to the second one, but handling events instead of conferences.
+* The third one is similar to the second one, but is focused on events (talks / workshops) instead of conferences.
-* The fourth and last one is the most important, gathering all the unique features of our application.
-Here we collect the information needed to obtain an adaptive schedule for the conference.
+* The fourth and last one is the most important, containing all the unique features of our application.
+Here we collect the information needed to generate automatic and personalized schedules for the conference.
 This information includes the attendee's availability as well as his preferences.
-After collecting all this information, the users will be able to obtain their personalized and unique schedules.
+After collecting this information, our scheduling algorithm will be able to generate personalized schedules that conference attendees can then consult.

 ### Physical architecture

 ![Physical Architecture](img/physical_architecture.png)

-When creating our application, we thought about user commodity and facility.
+When developing our application, we thought about user commodity and usability.
-With that in mind, we used flutter app to develop our user application.
-To synchronize all the data needed for the application to function properly, we needed a server.
-For that, we decided to use firebase.
-And, to store all the necessary data, we used a database in firestore.
+With that in mind, we used the Flutter SDK to develop our application.
+To synchronize all the data required for the application to function properly, we needed a server.
+For that, we decided to use Firebase, a Google platform with an extensive set of features.
+To store all the necessary data, we used a NoSQL database provided by Firebase, named Cloud Firestore.
-All this technology combined allowed us to produce a mobile app, which interacts with the users to provide them a better experience when attending conferences.
+Using all these technologies allowed us to produce a mobile app, which interacts with the users to provide them a better experience when attending conferences.

 ---

 ## Implementation

-+ **Iteration 0**: decided technologies to use; learned the basics of Flutter; created user stories and mockups
+* **Iteration 0**: decided technologies to use; learned the basics of Flutter; created user stories and mockups
-+ **Iteration 1**: implemented the "create conference" menu for the organizer; learned more details about Flutter
+* **Iteration 1**: implemented the "create conference" menu for the organizer; learned more details about Flutter
-+ **Iteration 2**: Firebase setup; started to implement other user stories fundamental for the app; updated some mockups
+* **Iteration 2**: Firebase setup; started to implement other user stories fundamental for the app; updated some mockups
-+ **Iteration 3**: implementation of more user stories; updated some mockups; connection to the Firebase
+* **Iteration 3**: implementation of more user stories; updated some mockups; connection to the Firebase
-+ **Iteration 4**: implementation of core user stories; scheduling algorithm; updated some mockups; gherkin test automation
+* **Iteration 4**: implementation of core user stories; scheduling algorithm; updated some mockups; gherkin test automation

 ---
 ## Test